sdgathman/milter/README.md

 the ban (or bad reputation) is authenticated, then all emails from that domain are banned.

 The primary authentication methods are SPF (Sender Policy Framework) and DKIM.
 DMARC would be a future enhancement.
 Greylisting is also used.

+## spfmilter
+This is a simple SPF milter that adds Received-SPF, logs, and optionally rejects based on reject with policy configured per MFROM domain.
+Use as is, or as a starting point for your own custom milter.

+## dkim-milter
+This is a simple DKIM milter that signs outgoing mail and adds Authentication-Results, logs, and optionally rejects incoming mail based on local and Author Domain Sender Policy (ADSP).